KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts.md

 You can also create a completely custom callout action provider, see below.

-## How to create a custom callout action provider
+### How to create a custom action provider

-You can create a custom callout action provider by either inheriting and customizing the ``StandardCalloutActionProvider`` base class, which gives you a lot of functionality, or by implementing the ``CalloutActionProvider`` protocol from scratch.
+You can create a custom ``CalloutActionProvider`` by either inheriting the ``StandardCalloutActionProvider`` base class and customize the parts you want, or implement the ``CalloutActionProvider`` protocol from scratch.

 For instance, here's a custom provider that inherits ``StandardCalloutActionProvider`` and customizes the secondary actions for the `$` key: